Motiejus/motiejus.github.com/_posts/2016-08-12-networking-bgp.markdown

 completely decoupled, thus allowing advertisement of overlay networks and further jazz.

-If anything's unclear, ping me, I'll try to explain on the whiteboard as best as I can.
 Remember, I just learned this myself about this 20 minutes ago, so exercise caution.
-[Cumulus networks is a good reading][2].
+[Cumulus networks published a good reading on this][2].

+Hopefully next to learn: given a set of routes (say, you can reach a CIDR via leg A, B, C, D), how does the router choose where to send traffic through?

 Motiejus